Topic Last Modified: 2013-04-22

 Availability of each service or tool, for today and the preceding six days

 - Availability of each service or tool, for today and the preceding six days

 - Planned maintenance: Periods when a service may be unavailable

-The Service health RSS feed provides you with real-time access to information about service incidents and planned maintenance events.
+The Service health RSS feed provides you with real-time access to new and updated service incidents and planned maintenance events.
 The RSS feed is updated when a new event is added or an existing event is updated.
-To subscribe to the RSS feed, on the Service health page, click the RSS link.
+To subscribe to the RSS feed, on the Current status page, click the RSS link.